rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 That will apply the "real-ip.conf" files we made to their respective server configurations.

 #### Getting SSL certificates for your websites
-Getting official, proper SSL certificates is easiest with Let's Encrypt, and a little application called certbot. certbot will automatically detect your websites, get SSL certificates for them, and configure the sites itself.
+Getting official, proper SSL certificates is easiest with Let's Encrypt, and a little application called certbot. certbot will automatically detect your websites, get SSL certificates for them, and configure the sites themselves.
 It will even renew the certificates for you every 30 days or so, without any intervention from you or cron jobs.

 This all has to be done from the "proxy-server" container, so log into that shell.
 Once there, install the EPEL repositories, just like you did on the host.
 Make sure the container is updated first: